prestontw/bazel-rust-guided-experiment/book/stage-3-upgrade-version/index.md

 We made our project a little more realistic!
 We used a more up to date version of `rules_rust` and added a local dependency to our project!
+We also found another assumption bazel makes for source folders and an unexpected assumption around local dependency names.

 ## What's next?